 The musical style began in New England, survived in the American South, and has spread throughout the United States and around the world.

-The Sacred Harp uses a system of musical notation, called shape notes, that allow even relatively new singers to sing tunes at a first reading.
+Sacred Harp uses a system of musical notation, called shape notes, which can aid in sight reading.
 Singers typically sit in a square, by parts, and everyone is invited to lead from the center of the square.

 More information is available at fasola.org.
-But the best way to learn about Sacred Harp is to join us in singing what just might be America’s oldest continuing choral music tradition.
+But the best way to learn about Sacred Harp is to join us for a singing!

-For more information about Bay Area Sacred Harp, please visit our About page.
+For more information about Bay Area Sacred Harp, the nonprofit that promotes shape note singing in the region, visit our About BASH page.